The State of Database Deployments in Application Delivery 2019

 Database Deployments Continue to be a Software Delivery Bottleneck

 More than 90% of application stakeholders try to accelerate the deployment of database schema changes.
 However, this is a demanding task, as it frequently involves spending hours, sometimes days, manually reviewing database change scripts line by line.
-Ninety-two percent say it is difficult to accelerate the database deployment process, showing no improvement from last year's survey.
+Ninety-two percent say it is difficult to accelerate the database deployment process, showing no improvement from last year's survey(link is external).

 Whether teams are fixing a bug, solving performance issues, or deploying a new application feature, a good portion of application changes touch the database — in fact, more than half (57%) of all application changes reqquire corresponding database changes.